MinasA1/react-native-firebase-starter-auth/README.md

 - 3.3.2) Make sure it is enabled
 - 3.3.3) Make sure that your `SHA-1` fingerprint is set in your project settings as explained on screen
 - 3.3.4) Go back to the Google setup and open the `Web SDK configuration` section
-- 3.3.5) Copy the Client ID and Client Secret you noted in the `Android` instructions above
+- 3.3.5) Copy the Client ID and Client Secret you noted in the `Android` instructions above (if they aren't already set)
 - 3.3.6) Click `SAVE`

 ### 4) Facebook